Can you hear your own creative voice?

 “I am going to continue this art fast for a while.
 It has increased my curiosity about what is inside me that wants to come out.”

-Need help deciding whether an art diet or complete fast is most appropriate?
+Need help deciding whether you need an art diet or a complete fast?